andrechristikan/laverty/README.md

 - Promise and Future
 - Vert.x-Proxy

-Ongoing :
+*Ongoing :*
 - Creating user model
 - Creating authorization login
+- Rule in request api

+*User*
+1. username : admin, password : 123456
+2. username : user, password : 123456

-VERT.X IS NOT A FRAMEWORK, THIS IS JUST A TOOL.
+####VERT.X IS NOT A FRAMEWORK, THIS IS JUST A TOOL.